Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 * Added: Localization logic with embedded translation files for Spanish, Portuguese/BR, and Chinese/Traditional/TW regions.
 * Added: Pre-population of Metabox Admin email name and from name fields.
 * Updated: Consolidated loading graphic to WP core image.
 Replaced subscribe form LIs with DIVs.
-* Fixed: to existing subscribee updating on multiple list signup forms, returns error if any one list fails to update properly.

 = 2.4.6 on 2014-06-17 =